Help others switch

 3. Choose and install their equipment

-If they’re buying a new set-top box or digital TV you can visit an approved Digital Advisor to help make the right choice for their needs.
-Be sure to check that the equipment has a 'Digital Ready' sticker.
+If they’re buying a new set-top box or digital TV, be sure to check that the equipment has a 'Digital Ready' sticker.
 If they’re considering subscription TV, you can question the provider on receiving digital free-to-air TV through their subscription.

 Once you’ve chosen the right equipment, install it in their home.
 If you have any problems installing the equipment, visit the Helpdesk.